vahizan/LunchMate/client/src/hooks/__tests__/README.md

 # Hook Tests

-This directory contains unit tests for React hooks used in the LunchMate application.
+This directory contains unit tests for React hooks used in the FindMyLunch application.

 ## Running Tests